 There’s important stuff in life, and there’s inconsequential nonsense.
 Often, the inconsequential nonsense gets the most noise and hype and attention.

-If you want a full, rich, strong, well-lived life, you need real existential food, so to speak, that’s substantial and nourishing and nutritious.
+If you want a full, rich, strong, well-lived life, you need real existential food, so to speak, that’s substantial and nourishing and nutritious, that'll get you through the cold, lean, dry spells of pain and heartache.
 A steady diet of philosophical Gummy Bears won’t work.

 Some answers to the meaning of life are like cotton candy.
 Fun, tasty, and empty.
 Or ice cream – sensational, but not enough to live on.
 Others are dry, bland, overcooked chicken.